Walker123-coder/Weather-app/README.md

 ## General information
-The finished application is a weather app showing degrees wind speed and forecast.
+The finished application is a weather app showing city, degrees, wind speed, and forecast.

 ## Table of contents
 1. General information.